Bluetorch-LLC/elden-cloud/md/journal/tech/20250624-bs-software.md

 backend framework for APIs, events, and agents."
 What the *fuck?* It apparently lets developers kludge *every* framework together.
 We've gone too far now.

-So, I think it's time we apply Grueber's theory to software.
+So, I think it's time we apply Graeber's theory to software.
 If a program's function can't be described in three words or less, fuck you, it's not real.

 | Program | Description | Real? |